Fallen (Evanescence album): Writing and musical style

 Lee wrote "Everybody's Fool" in 1999 about the lie of pop stardom life and unrealistic, over-sexualized images that warped the youth's expectations.
 In a VH1 interview, Lee explained that the song came about when her little sister was being influenced by such images.
 She said it is not about a specific person, but about a collective of the industry that promotes detrimental images and ideals of perfection while "nobody looks like that.
 It's all fake and it's really hurting a lot of girls' and women's self images."
 Songfacts stated that the song's concept "seems like it's always relevant".
 When asked about it in 2016, Lee said she wrote it as "an angsty teenager" about her "frustration with fakeness" that sprung at the time from all the "bubblegum pop acts" that were "put together like products" influencing young people, including her younger siblings.
 She said that she also acknowledged that "you never know what's going on inside anybody, no matter what they seem like", and it is a song she has "disconnected" from over the years, adding:

 "It's interesting to write songs when you're in high school and then have them become your most famous songs, because you're stuck singing the stuff you were hung up on when you were in high school when you're 34.
 And I'm not really hung up about that so much anymore."

-"My Immortal" is a piano power ballad, with fictional words written by Moody and the music written by Lee on piano when they were 15, after which Lee added the bridge.
-The version on the album was a demo from 2000 using a MIDI keyboard and Lee's vocals as a teen, which the label chose over Lee and Moody's re-recording for Fallen.
+"My Immortal" is a piano power ballad, with words written by Moody about a fictional topic and the music written by Lee on piano when they were 15, after which Lee added the bridge.
+The version on the album is a demo from 2000 using a MIDI keyboard and Lee's vocals as a teen, which the label chose over Lee and Moody's re-recording for Fallen.
 During the production of Fallen, strings by Daredevil composer Graeme Revell were added to the demo recording.
-The re-recording Lee and Moody made for Fallen was used for the single, dubbed "band" version, featuring guitar, drums and bass after the bridge and a new string arrangement by David Campbell.
+The re-recording Lee and Moody made for Fallen was used for the single and dubbed "band version", featuring guitar, drums and bass after the bridge and a new string arrangement by David Campbell.